yuantailing/cgservice/README.md

 ### apache2

-1. Copy *apache2/conf/sites-available.sample/* to *apache2/conf/sites-available/* and edit then.
+1. Copy *apache2/conf/sites-available.sample/* to *apache2/conf/sites-available/* and edit then (fill `ServerName`).
-1. Before certificates are issued, we should disable *001-cscg-le-ssl*, *002-oslab-le-ssl*, and so on, provisionally.
 1. Build and run.
-1. When certificates have been issued, we can enable *001-cscg-le-ssl*, *002-oslab-le-ssl*, and so on, and rewrite HTTP to HTTPS (edit *apache2/conf/sites-available/*).
+1. After certificates are issued, we can further edit configs in *apache2/conf/sites-available/*, enable SSL, and rewrite HTTP to HTTPS.

 ### vsftpd

 1. Copy *vsftpd/conf/vusers.txt.sample* to *vsftpd/conf/vusers.txt* and edit it.
 1. Edit config files in *vsftpd/conf/vsftpd_user_conf/*.
 1. Build and run.

+### netredirect

+1. Copy *netredirect/conf/sites-available.sample/* to *netredirect/conf/sites-available/*.
+1. Build and run.
+1. After certificates are issued, we can further edit configs in *netredirect/conf/sites-available/*, enable SSL, and rewrite HTTP to HTTPS.

 ### pptp